EdX: Participating institutions

 In late 2013, several countries and private entities announced their adoption of the edX open source platform to launch new initiatives.
 Ten Chinese universities joined to form an online education initiative in China, called XuetangX.
 120 higher education institutions in France joined under the direction of the French Ministry of Education to offer online courses throughout France, the Queen Rania Foundation for Education and Development (QRF) created Edraak as the first MOOC portal for the Arab world, the International Monetary Fund is using the edX platform to pilot online training courses in economics and finance, and Tenaris corporation is using the platform to expand its corporate training and education for its employees.

-As of March 2021, edX has more than 150 partners, including universities, for-profit organizations and NGOs.
+As of March 2021, edX had more than 150 partners, including universities, for-profit organizations and NGOs.